aws-samples/aws-dbs-refarch-graph/src/data-models-and-query-languages/README.md

 RDF encodes resource descriptions in the form of subject-predicate-object triples.
 In contrast to the property graph model, which 'chunks' data into record-like vertices and edges with attached properties, RDF creates a more fine-grained representation of your domain.

-The following diagram shows the same information as presented in the property graph above, but this time encoded as RDF.
+The following diagram shows the same information as the property graph above, but this time encoded as RDF.

 ![RDF](rdf.png)